NREL/wind-hybrid-open-controller/docs/interfaces.md

 ### HerculesHybridADInterface
 For direct python communication with Hercules, when simulating a hybrid wind/solar/battery plant.
-Currently, intended for use with the `HybridSupervisoryControllerBaseline`, while full closed-loop supervisory controllers for hybrid power plants are built out.
+Also handles Hercules' hydrogen modules.
 Supports sending power reference signals to each wind turbine in a wind farm, as well as a bulk power signal to the solar farm and a bulk power signal to the battery.

-### HerculesWindHydrogenInterface
-For direct python communication with Hercules, when simulating a
-wind/hydrogen plant.
-Currently, intended for use with the `WindHydrogenController`.
-Supports sending power reference signals to each wind turbine in a wind farm.

 ### ROSCO_ZMQInterface
 For sending and receiving communications from one or more ROSCO instances